Hemanth-K-9625/Bengaluru_House_Price_Prediction/README.md

- Bangalore Home Price Prediction
+# Bangalore Home Price Prediction
- Project Overview
+## Project Overview

 This project focuses on building an end-to-end machine learning model to predict house prices in Bangalore based on features such as location, total square feet, number of bathrooms, and BHK.
 The goal is to demonstrate a complete data science workflow, from raw data preprocessing to model evaluation.

+---

- Dataset
+## Dataset

 Source: Bangalore House Price Dataset

-Features include:
+-Features include:

-Location
+-Location

-Total square feet
+-Total square feet

-Number of bathrooms
+-Number of bathrooms

-BHK

-Price
+-BHK

+-Price

 The dataset contains real-world inconsistencies such as missing values, range-based square footage, and outliers, making it suitable for practical data science applications.